aayushmau5/odin-book/ideas.md

 - Creating posts
 - Liking posts
 - commenting on posts
-- Post should have content, author, comment, likes
+- Post should have content, author, comment(count from outside), likes
 - timeline feed
 - profile page
-  - info, photo, posts
+  - info, photo, posts, friends
-- Make posts also allow images (either just via a url, or by uploading one.)
+- Make posts also allow images (by uploading one.)
 - Allow Users to upload and update their own profile photo.

 ## Consider thinking about

 - TDD with JEST(+ In-memory db like sqlite)
 - Use `fakerjs` to mock fake data.
-- A Commit template(feat, test, fix)
 - Pagination